 Steel Pole Project

 The Logansport Utilities’ electric department is in the early stages of the planned and already budgeted replacement of various aged wood pole lines with new steel poles.
 This first phase of pole replacements will begin at the intersection of Michigan Avenue and Fulton Street, then head west down Fulton Street to Clifton Avenue, then head north on Clifton Avenue to Northern Avenue, and finally west down Northern Avenue.
-The steel pole replacement construction is scheduled to begin in late October 2023.
+The steel pole replacement construction began in late October 2023.

 Smart Meter Installation